Introduction

 Symptoms in Women Like Acne or Irregular Cycles

-Saw palmetto’s anti-androgen properties can help reduce excessive oil production and regulate menstrual cycles in some women.
+The anti-androgen activity of saw palmetto can inhibit excessive oil production and regulate menstrual periods in some women.

 Remedies and Dosage: How to Use Saw Palmetto